nens/threedi-docs/source/d_problem_solving.rst

 This might also be the case for other projections.

+- Laterals currently do not work for other projection systems than epsg:28992.

 - The *manhole_storage_area* in the v2_global_settings table of the data base must be set as an INTEGER.